tobymao/saq/README.md

 # SAQ
 SAQ (Simple Async Queue) is a simple and performant job queueing framework built on top of asyncio and redis.
-It is used for processing background jobs with workers.
-For example, you could use SAQ to schedule emails, run long running queries, or data analysis.
+It can be used for processing background jobs with workers.
+For example, you could use SAQ to schedule emails, execute long queries, or do expensive data analysis.

 It uses [aioredis](https://github.com/aio-libs/aioredis-py) >= 2.0.